 To cut down on traffic it is important that cleanup is done as an orderly team effort.
-Empty plates should be stacked, silverware should be placed in one of the buckets left at the end of your table along with the liquid from the glasses, and food and trash should be emptied into second bucket.
-Glasses should then be stacked.
-Everything should be neatly stacked at the inside end of your cabins table.
+This summer we will be using disposable cups, plates adn silverware.
+Everything will be thrown away in the trashcan at the end of the table and left over liquid will be poured into the water pitchers on the table.
 Last, the cabin should thoroughly wipe each table and bench clean with a rag.
 This should be done by Cabin Camper of the Day.